 • Creating the master file data for your employees with date of birth, TFN, leave entitlements and pay rates.

-• After getting the timesheet from you, we shall process the pay and send the draft for your approval.
+• Process the pay run based on timesheets and sending the draft for your approval.

-• Once approved, we shall finalise the payroll, email the payslips to your employees, send you the payment electronic batch file for you to process through online banking and reporting to the ATO through STP.
+• Once approved, we finalise the payroll, email payslips to employees, send you the electronic batch file for processing through online banking, and fulfil ATO reporting requirements through STP.

 • Superannuation processing either monthly or quarterly based on your reporting obligations.